 Hiking towards Baan Mae Klang Luang

 I know that, in general, the Karen people are more aware of and active in wildlife conservation than other groups.
-According to reports from more than 100 years ago from botanists such as Carl Curt Hosseus and A.F.G.Kerr, there was a lot of wildlife on Doi Inthanon such as elephants, tigers, leopards, gorals (a kind of mountain goat), and even rhinos.
+According to reports from more than 100 years ago from botanists such as Carl Curt Hosseus and A.F.G.Kerr, there was a lot of wildlife on Doi Inthanon such as elephants, tigers, leopards, gorals (a kind of mountain goat), even rhinos.
 That was more than one hundred years ago.

 The Pha Dok Siew Nature Trail

-The trail ends in the White Karen village Baan Man Klang Luang where a cup of coffee is waiting for you.
+The trail ends in the White Karen village Baan Man Klang Luang, where a cup of coffee is waiting for you.
 The Karen grow coffee in the forest.
-There are several houses where they sell their own brands.
+There are several houses where they sell their brands.
 The village has a primary school.
 The White Karen call themselves Pga-gan Yaw or S’gaw Karen.
 The Pha Dok Siew Natural is a fantastic trail.
 This trail and the Kew Mae Pan Nature Trail complement each other.
-Kew Mae Pan has stunning views, Pha Dok Siew has thundering waterfalls.
+Kew Mae Pan has stunning views, and Pha Dok Siew has thundering waterfalls.